webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 * Values used while connecting (uFrag/uPwd)
 * Values used while securing (certificate fingerprint)

 Note that signaling typically happens "out-of-band"; that is, applications generally don't use WebRTC itself to trade signaling messages.
-Any architecture suitable for sending messages can be used to relay the SDPs between the connecting peers, and many applications will use their existing infrastructure (like REST endpoints, websocket connections, or authentication proxies) to facilitate easy trading of SDPs between the proper clients.
+Any architecture suitable for sending messages can be used to relay the SDPs between the connecting peers, and many applications will use their existing infrastructure (like REST endpoints, WebSocket connections, or authentication proxies) to facilitate easy trading of SDPs between the proper clients.

 ### Connecting and NAT Traversal with STUN/TURN